tyyoonlab-snu/PPI-Landscape-2025/README.md

 ## Pipeline Structure (Python)

-Both `Analysis_Pipeline_Cleaned.ipynb` and `analysis_pipeline.py` are organized into four sequential sections:
+The pipeline is organized into six sequential sections. `Analysis_Pipeline_Cleaned.ipynb` is the reference implementation; the `.py` modules expose the same steps for command-line use.

-1. **Libraries & Imports** — installs pinned dependencies and fixes random seeds.
+1. **Libraries & Imports** — installs pinned dependencies and fixes random seeds (`random_state = 42` throughout).
-2. **Data Upload & Preprocessing** — applies Data Quality + biological filtering and aggregates replicates.
+2. **Data Upload & Preprocessing** — applies quality and biological filtering and aggregates replicates.
-3. **UMAP Embedding & KMeans Clustering** — projects the combinatorial space to 2D and assigns clusters.
+3. **densMAP Embedding & KMeans Clustering** — projects the combinatorial space to 2D and assigns exploratory clusters.
+4. **Topographical Classification** — delineates peak clusters, rugged interfaces and broad valleys from local fitness statistics.
+5. **Fitness Landscape Rendering** — builds the continuous 3D surfaces and 2D top-view contour maps.
-4. **Predictive Recovery from Low-Order (≤ Double) Mutants** — trains the additive Ridge model and reports top 1% recovery curves.
+6. **Predictive Recovery from Low-Order (≤ Double) Mutants** — trains the additive Ridge model and reports top-1% recovery curves.

+> **Note on Section 3.** The KMeans step provides an exploratory partition of the embedding and is retained for completeness.
+The topographical regions reported in the manuscript are assigned in Section 4, not by KMeans.

 ### Key methodological features

 - **Biological preprocessing & filtering** — curates experimental measurements by strictly enforcing biological constraints (e.g., masking occupancy/affinity values for variants that fail to express, so non-expressing variants do not contaminate the binding signal).

-- **Physicochemical vectorization & densMAP embedding** — transforms combinatorial mutations into high-dimensional numerical vectors based on position-specific physicochemical properties (Kyte–Doolittle hydropathy, residue volume, and isoelectric point).
-The sequence space is then projected onto a topology-preserving 2D landscape with `densMAP` (UMAP) and systematically categorized via KMeans clustering, allowing visual inspection of the fitness landscape.
+- **Physicochemical vectorization & densMAP embedding** — transforms combinatorial mutations into high-dimensional numerical vectors based on position-specific physicochemical properties (Kyte–Doolittle hydropathy, residue volume in Å³, and isoelectric point), with parental residues placed at the origin of the property space.
+The standardized vectors are projected onto a topology-preserving 2D landscape with `densMAP` (UMAP; `n_neighbors=50`, `min_dist=0.1`, `spread=2.0`).

+- **Topographical classification** — for each variant, the local mean and local standard deviation of log₂-normalized relative occupancy are computed over its 30 nearest neighbours in the embedding.
+Regions of high local variability are assigned as rugged interfaces; among the remainder, the highest and lowest local means define peak clusters and broad valleys.
+A density-based filter (DBSCAN) retains only spatially contiguous members of each class, so that the reported regions correspond to coherent areas of the landscape rather than scattered points.
+Variants with no detectable binding are assigned a floor occupancy of 0.05 rather than being discarded, so that non-binding regions still contribute to their neighbourhood statistics.

+- **Continuous landscape rendering** — measured metrics are interpolated onto a regular 150 × 150 grid by distance-weighted k-nearest-neighbour regression (*k* = 15) followed by Gaussian smoothing (σ = 1.2 grid units), and expressed in standard-deviation units relative to the parental clone.

+  > **Interpolated surfaces.** The grid extends 1.5 densMAP units beyond the sampled range and no convex-hull or density masking is applied, so parts of a rendered surface lying outside the sampled sequence space are inferred rather than measured.
+All quantitative claims about landscape ruggedness and navigability in the manuscript are computed on the discrete measured variants, not on these surfaces.
+The interpolated matrix underlying each surface is written to `SourceData_Surface_<metric>.csv`.

 - **ML-guided top-variant recovery from reduced screening** — the core insight is that a Ridge regression model trained **only on single and double mutants** can learn per-position amino-acid weights that capture the fundamental contributions and pairwise epistatic interactions driving fitness.
 Using these learned weights, the model predicts the fitness of the full combinatorial library *in silico* and ranks variants accordingly.
 This enables effective recovery of the global top 1% variants in both affinity and productivity **without exhaustive measurement of the combinatorial library** — only the low-order (≤ double) mutant subset needs to be experimentally screened.

 ### MATLAB image analysis key features